Directory Quick Search

 For an advanced search click here

-ASLI is the Association of Sign Language Interpreters in England, Wales and Northern Ireland.
+ASLI is the Association of Sign Language Interpreters in the United Kingdom.
 Established in 1987, our members have worked tirelessly and, for the most part, voluntarily to maintain and improve standards of service within our profession, raise awareness of sign language interpreting within the Deaf and mainstream communities and lobby government and regulatory bodies in order to achieve high levels of recognition and provision wherever possible.

 ASLI is a membership organisation that encourages members to maintain and enhance their practise by offering opportunities for continuous professional development (CPD).
 We can also put interpreters in touch with a pool of mentors who have undertaken training specifically developed for those working in our field.